 Faulty Equipment in Extreme Climates

 A director filming in a frigid environment wrapped plastic around his cameras.
 It wasn't to protect them from the cold; rather the plastic casing protected the equipment during breaks from condensation that could form when those cameras were brought inside.
 Whether in freezing or tropical locations, electronics can suffer water damage and malfunction.
-These extreme and isolated locations present additional risks as well, as it is unlikely that there will be a film equipment rental facility nearby to obtain replacement gear.
+These extreme and isolated locations present additional risks, as it is unlikely there will be a film equipment rental facility nearby to obtain replacement gear.